Snive6/person_detection/README.md

 * [Setup](#setup)

 ## General info
 This project is a program for detecting people and counting them.
 Detection is based on photos and videos.
+For faster reading of the photo, the program supports the GPU from NVIDIA after the appropriate configuration of the graphics card.
+Without GPU configuration, the program will use the CPU.

 ## Technologies
 * opencv-python 4.5.5.64